-The most successful search marketing strategies contain one hack to scale SEO performance - and it has nothing to do with search engines, links, or content.
+The most successful search marketers use a simple hack to scale their SEO performance - and it has nothing to do with search engines, links, or content.
 What's the secret to their success?
 SEO reporting.

-They align the entire organization to their goal – increasing visibility in search results and attracting as much organic search traffic as possible.
+Those marketers align everyone in the organization to their goal – Increasing visibility in search results and attracting as much organic search traffic as possible.

 We spoke a lot about this idea recently.
-For example, our co-founder, Mitul, advised you on bringing the SEO strategy in-house.
+For example, our co-founder, Mitul, advised on bringing the SEO strategy in-house.
 In another post, he shared his recommendations for spreading SEO across an organization.

-In this post, I'll illustrate another idea to help evangelize SEO within your organization.
+In this post, I'll illustrate another way to help evangelize SEO within your organization.
 I’ll show you how to use SEO reports to demonstrate the value the channel delivers across various departments, not just the organization as a whole.